Strength training: Get stronger, leaner, healthier

 You don't need to spend hours a day lifting weights to benefit from strength training.
 You can see significant improvement in your strength with just two or three 20- or 30-minute weight training sessions a week.

-The Department of Health and Human Services recommends incorporating strength training exercises of all the major muscle groups into a fitness routine at least two times a week.
+The Department of Health and Human Services recommends incorporating strength training exercises for all major muscle groups into a fitness routine at least two times a week.

 As you incorporate strength training exercises into your fitness routine, you may notice improvement in your strength over time.
 As your muscle mass increases, you'll likely be able to lift weight more easily and for longer periods of time.
 If you keep it up, you can continue to increase your strength, even if you're not in shape when you begin.